Compressed Hypothesis Testing: To Mix or Not to Mix?: Characterization of Optimal Sensing Vector Maximizing the Error Exponent

-This optimization problem is not a convex optimization program, however, it still admits zero duality gap from the S-procedure, and can be efficiently solved \cite{boyd}.
-In fact, we get the optimal solution $a^*=[\frac{1}{\sqrt{2}},\frac{-1}{\sqrt{2}},0,...,0]^T$.
-Then an optimal distribution $p^{*}_A(a)$ for the sensing vector is
+This optimization problem is not a convex optimization program, however, it still admits zero duality gap from the S-procedure \cite[Appendix B]{boyd}, and can be efficiently solved via a generic solver.
+In fact, we obtain the optimal solution $\ba^*=[\frac{1}{\sqrt{2}},\frac{-1}{\sqrt{2}},0,...,0]^T$.
+Then an optimal distribution $p^{*}_\bA(\ba)$ for the sensing vector is

 Namely, this optimal sensing vector is to uniformly choose two random variables, say $X_1$ and $X_2$, and take their weighted sum $\frac{1}{\sqrt{2}} X_1-\frac{1}{\sqrt{2}} X_2$.
 Correspondingly, the optimal error exponent is